Differences between Elle Stone's "GIMP-CCE" and default GIMP-2.10 — unless you have a really good reason to the contrary, use default GIMP-2.10

 This second meaning of precision is unique to default babl/GEGL/GIMP.
 It's not part of standard color management/color science terminology.
 The babl code that does the TRC flipping between the sRGB TRC and the linear gamma TRC in default GIMP has been removed from GIMP-CCE.
 Without babl's "TRC flipping" code, the distinction between "linear precision" and "gamma precision" simply vanishes.

 In GIMP-CCE the user can choose to convert the image to an RGB working space with any TRC they want — they aren't limited to the linear gamma TRC vs the sRGB TRC.
-And none of the operations contain code that automatically converts the image back and forth between linear gamma and perceptually uniform RGB.
+None of the operations contain code that automatically converts the image back and forth between linear gamma and perceptually uniform RGB.
 Instead the operations just operate on the RGB data as encoded by the user's chosen ICC profile color space.
+As an aside, this allows to use CCE for testing to see how well default babl/GEGL/GIMP TRC code is actually working.

 Code changes and use notes